-For the purposes of this assessment, 'principal' is defined as the fair value of the financial asset on initial recognition.
-'Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs (e.g. liquidity risk and administrative costs), as well as a profit margin.
+For the purposes of this assessment, "principal" is defined as the fair value of the financial asset on initial recognition.
+"Interest" is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs (e.g. liquidity risk and administrative costs), as well as a profit margin.

-In assessing whether the contractual cash flows are SPPI, the Sub-Fund considers the contractual terms of the instrument.
+In assessing whether the contractual cash flows are SPPI, the sub-fund considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment, the Sub-Fund considers:
+In making this assessment, the sub-fund considers:

-- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features: - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration for of the time value of money (e.g. periodical reset of interest rates).
+- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration for of the time value of money (e.g. periodical reset of interest rates).